 Manuscripts submitted for review are evaluated anonymously by two scholars.
 However, the Editors alone are responsible for every final decision on publication of manuscripts.
 The Editors may suggest changes in the manuscript in the interest of clarity and economy of expression.
 Such changes are not to be made without consultation with the author(s).
 The authors should ensure that the manuscript is submitted in final form.

-Submission: Manuscripts should be submitted to email@example.com in Word format and must contain
+Submission: Manuscripts should be submitted using the form embed above or in the Submit page in Word format, and must contain

 A completely anonymized manuscript (including title and abstract), which should not contain any information identifying the author